NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

-SPICE kernel archives take advantage of LIDs and LIDVIDs in a particular way given the nature of the SPICE kernels; in general the kernel file name contains a version number which identifies the kernel as a unique file; this version is considered part of the filename and not a version number per se.
-Hence in an archive it is common to find products with a file name LIDVID pair such as:
+SPICE kernel archives take advantage of LIDs and LIDVIDs in a particular way given the nature of the SPICE kernels; in general the kernel file name contains a version number that identifies the kernel as a unique file; this version is considered part of the file name and not a version number per se.
+Hence, in an archive it is common to find products with a file name LIDVID pair such as:

 .. list-table:: SPICE kernel name - LIDVID examples